FMIA Week 7: On Benchings, Bad Calls and the Big Miss in Baltimore

 When Tucker got to the podium, he didn’t know either.
 “I’ll have to look at it.
 I can’t tell you exactly what happened … I felt when the ball came off my foot, I hit it just how I wanted to.”

 It looked like a gust of wind blew it sideways at precisely the wrong time.
-Two previous kicks took off for Tucker on Sunday, but both made it through the yellow posts.
+Two previous kicks caught the wind, but both made it through the yellow posts.
 So neither of those cost Baltimore the game.
 The fact that this one did made Tucker face the music.
 He said from the podium: “If I was ever going to teach my son or any young person about accountability, I felt it was important that I stand up and answer any question you might have.”

 I don’t often write about kickers at the top of my column.
 I might be able to count on one finger when I have.
 But the incredulity of never missing a PAT since before Tucker went to his Junior Prom is part of it.
 The other part is something Tucker told me recently for “The Peter King Podcast.”
 He’s not much for excuses.
 He was raised that way.